philomates/philomates.github.io/site_generator/content/md/posts/2021-10-08-jsc-intricacies-during-feature-development.md

 ### catch scopes

-At some point the engine needs to actually take the JS exception registered in the VM and properly throw it.
+Utilized less frequently are catch scopes (`DECLARE_CATCH_SCOPE`), which signal a scope where exceptions are accessed and cleared, yet new ones cannot be registered.
-This is done via a catch scope (`DECLARE_CATCH_SCOPE`) which allows getting and clearing the current exception.
-With this the engine can properly dump the exception.
+With this the engine can for instance take registered JS exceptions and output them to the user.

 ## debugging (ARM) out-of-memory woes